backstage/backstage/README.md

 ## What is Backstage?

 [Backstage](https://backstage.io/) is an open platform for building developer portals.
-Powered by a centralized software catalog, Backstage restores orders to your microservices and infrastructure and enables your product teams to ship high-quality code quickly without compromising autonomy.
+Powered by a centralized software catalog, Backstage restores order to your microservices and infrastructure and enables your product teams to ship high-quality code quickly without compromising autonomy.

 Backstage unifies all your infrastructure tooling, services, and documentation to create a streamlined development environment from end to end.

 ![software-catalog](docs/assets/header.png)

-Backstage includes:
+Out of the box, Backstage includes:

 - [Backstage Software Catalog](https://backstage.io/docs/features/software-catalog/) for managing all your software such as microservices, libraries, data pipelines, websites, and ML models
 - [Backstage Software Templates](https://backstage.io/docs/features/software-templates/) for quickly spinning up new projects and standardizing your tooling with your organization’s best practices